 Swimming pool design trends

-As we approach the peak pool building season, here are our predictions for popular trends.
+As we approach the peak pool building season, here are our predictions for popular design trends.

 Small functional pools: As yards become smaller and houses bigger the space to put a pool is shrinking.
 This makes us as designers work harder to fit a pool into your space without taking over.
 Gone is the one size fits all family pool for everyone.
 We are seeing an increasing demand for plunge pools.
 These pools are particularly popular with people with divided blocks and those seeking warm water therapy and exercise.